 For example, let's say Little Jimmy (my metaphorical munchkin for argument’s sake) is not good at baseball.
 So he goes out for football.
 No good.
 Then track, then soccer and basketball, but nothing is working out.
 He decides sports aren’t for him and his mother doesn’t want to put anymore pressure on him to keep trying because other kids are teasing him.

 Now Jimmy doesn’t move a whole lot.
 He plays video games or watches TV or movies; sometimes he reads and spends quite a bit of time on the computer.
 He seems like a fairly happy kid though.
 And isn’t that the goal as a parent?

-Well, in reality, the dangers of little to no exercise in someone’s life may show negative effects very quickly, like weight gain, but in someone who eats healthy or has a fast metabolism, these dangers may not be so noticeable.
+Well, in reality, the dangers of little to no exercise in someone’s life may show negative effects very quickly, like weight gain, but in someone who or has a fast metabolism, these dangers may not be so noticeable.

 The Mayo Clinic says that “regular physical activity can help you prevent or manage a wide range of health problems and concerns, including stroke, metabolic syndrome, type 2 diabetes, depression, certain types of cancer, arthritis and falls.”

 They also talk about how exercise boosts overall energy and how “physical activity stimulates various brain chemicals that may leave you feeling happier and more relaxed.”

 But there is still the issue of Jimmy not being so athletic and the emotional trauma that can result from the mean kids that saturate the public school system.